datagrok-ai/public/packages/Viewers/README.md

 Viewers is a [package](https://datagrok.ai/help/develop/develop#packages) for the [Datagrok](https://datagrok.ai) platform.

-This package sohwcases creating custom [viewers](https://datagrok.ai/help/visualize/viewers).
+This package showcases creating custom [viewers](https://datagrok.ai/help/visualize/viewers).

 The three new viewers are present: